 Tips for tackling water crossing on Himalayan trips

-These delays make sense as riders are always in two minds before the water crossing and after crossing – and your vehicle will require a lot of checks to ensure nothing untoward has happened, which might be a pain afterword.
+These delays make sense as riders are always in two minds before the water crossing and after crossing β and your vehicle will require a lot of checks to ensure nothing untoward has happened, which might be a pain afterward.

-So let us begin on what all you’ll need to be aware of to calm your nerves!
+So let us begin with what youβll need to be aware of to calm your nerves!

 Approaching the Water Crossing

-When you’re approaching the water-crossing, there’s a bunch of things to keep in mind and follow up on!
+When youβre approaching the water-crossing, there are a bunch of things to keep in mind and follow up on!

 Plan your travels well.
 With most typical water-crossing paths, a classic example being Gramphoo-Batal, you should aim to make the crossing as early in the AM as possible.
 With the sun rising, the snow melts faster, especially around noon.
 This snowmelt leads to a heavier flow of water, which increases the difficulty and intensifies the need for technique.

-When you’re at the water-crossing, assess the situation, and make sure whether it is safe enough to cross.
+When you’re at the water crossing, assess the situation, and make sure whether it is safe enough to cross.
 To do this, you can walk through the crossing to ascertain the situation.
-If you find the flow of the water to be too aggressive, such as the depth is too much or even the bottom of the crossing is mostly mud, sand, clay, submerged rocks, slime, logs, and deep holes – then it becomes very tricky!
+If you find the flow of the water to be too aggressive, such as the depth being too much or even the bottom of the crossing is mostly mud, sand, clay, submerged rocks, slime, logs, and deep holes β then it becomes very tricky!

 Don’t be over-confident.
 It is great if you have some experience (or are a pro even!) at water-crossing in the hills.
 The water is all-mighty and powerful; it has the power to break roads, wash away portions of the hills!
 Don’t risk it by being smug!